 As this their jangling I esteem a sport.
 (III.2.347-353)

-Puck’s defense of his enterprise as blameless, and unabashed admittance that he is glad of his supposed error and takes pleasure in the “jangling” discord of the lover’s quarrels suggests that he is not interested only in pleasing Oberon, but in finding ways to amuse himself within the bounds of his instructions.
+Puck’s defense of his enterprise as blameless, and his unabashed admission that he is glad of his supposed error and takes pleasure in the “jangling” discord of the lover’s quarrels suggests that he is not interested only in pleasing Oberon, but in finding ways to amuse himself within the bounds of his instructions.
 Oberon is disturbed by the unexpected consequences of his request, complaining that Puck has “some true love turned, and not a false turned true,” but this only highlights the irony of his supposed desire to create “true love” through the use of a deceptive potion (III.2.91).
 Oberon seems uncomfortable when faced with the spectacle he requested, perhaps realizing how similar the men’s undignified pursuit of Helena is to his of Titania.

 Puck’s pleasure in the chaos he creates is evident in his dialogue with Oberon, in which he speaks at greater length and more about his own desires, when previously he had simply accepted orders: